ballerfuturistic/sfmnauts/general/portception.md

 * Bone rotations are not supported, animations will never be compatible
 * Completely renamed bones
 * Altered skeleton hierarchy
-* Textures are often modified from their original incarnation, especially specular maps
+* Textures are often modified from their original state, especially specular maps
 * Damaged mesh data, rigging, and smoothing errors, due to author inexperience
 * DeviantArt community, so don't expect quality work in general